Lennard-Jones fluid

 file output-population2vstime.dat

-The 2 variables are used to count the number of atoms of a specific group in the region_cylinder_in region.
+The two variables are used to count the number of atoms of a specific group in the region_cylinder_in region.

 The two fix ave/time are calling the previously defined variables and are printing their values into text files.
 By using 10 200 2000, variables are evaluated every 10 steps, averaged 200 times, and printed in the .dat files every 2000 steps.

-Let us also extract the coordination number per atom between atoms of type 1 and 2, i.e. the average number of atoms of type 2 in the vicinity of the atoms of type 1.
-This coordination number will be used as an indicator of the degree of mixing of our binary mixture.
+In addition to counting the atoms in each region, let us also extract the coordination number per atom between atoms of types 1 and 2.
+The coordination number is a measure of the average number of type 2 atoms in the vicinity of type 1 atoms, serving as a good indicator of the degree of mixing in a binary mixture.
 Add the following lines into input.md.lammps:

 compute coor12 group_type_1 coord/atom cutoff 2.0 group group_type_2